004mayank/product-teardowns/whatsapp-messaging-teardown.md

 - **Signal** wins with users who prioritize privacy posture and minimalism as identity.
 - **WhatsApp** wins on distribution and “everyone is here” network effects; the practical PM risk is trust perception drift.

 **Positioning takeaway:** WhatsApp’s moat is (a) reliability at scale and (b) ubiquity.
-Its main competitive risk is not a missing feature—it’s losing the “default” status in key segments.
+Its main competitive risk is not a missing feature-it’s losing the “default” status in key segments.

 ## 11) Lifecycle risks (what can break the loops)
 These are risks a PM would watch because they directly degrade the loops/funnels above: